KaOS-Community-Packages/nss-mdns/README.md

 - libnss_mdns6_minimal.so.2

 ## Activation
 To activate one of the NSS modules you have to edit /etc/nsswitch.conf and add mdns4 and mdns4_minimal (resp. mdns, mdns6) to the line starting with "hosts:".
-On Debian this looks like this:
+On KaOS this looks like this:

 ```
 # Begin /etc/nsswitch.conf